top of page

 www.SabrinaSelmaMandell.com

-Gwen Grastorf (Ensemble) is a performer and actor based in the DC metro area.
+Gwen Grastorf (Social Media Maven/Ensemble) is a performer and actor based in the DC metro area.
 She has been devising with Happenstance since 2009 and has been a company member since 2012.
 She is also the Social Media Maven for Happenstance.
 Gwen has worked elsewhere in DC with Constellation Theatre, Faction of Fools, Taffety Punk, Washington Revels, Rorschach Theatre, and the Tarot Reading.
 Gwen was raised in Frederick, Maryland, and got her degree at the University of MD, College Park.

 www.GwenGrastorf.com